Aiven-Open/klaw-docs/docs/docs/concepts/promotion.rst

         6. A Topic request is now created for team members to review and approve under Approvals.

     Schema Promotion
-      Under the ``Topic Overview`` the schema can be requested and viewed for an individual topic and as of Release 2.0.0 the ability to promote existing schemas to higher level environments is also available.
+      Under the ``Topic Overview``, the schema can be requested and viewed for an individual topic.
+As of Release 2.0.0, the ability to promote existing schemas to higher-level environments is also available.
+The requester can select a particular version of the schema to promote from the lower environment to the higher environment.
       The requester can select a particular version of the schema to promote from the lower environment to the higher environment.